String Sound Synthesis

 String-Plate 2

 In this video, a Bach sonata is played using a network of nonlinearly interconnected strings.
-I steered clear of simulating a given instrument here (e.g. a harpsichord), as a set of nonlinearly interconnected strings is considered instead.
-However, one can appreciate the sympathetic resonances and double-decay envelopes, all needed for realistic synthesis.
+While the simulation does not focus on replicating a specific instrument, it demonstrates sympathetic resonances and double-decay envelopes, essential for realistic sound synthesis.